12 Steps to Your Best PCS Move Yet

 4) Research your new duty station.

 Most likely, you're moving to a brand new area.
 But even though you haven’t been there before doesn’t mean you can’t learn everything you need to know from afar.
+Take a look at the tips in these posts:

 5) Create a budget.